Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 September 2024 22.27.08 UTC
+- WIB: Rabu, 25 September 2024 23.33.46 UTC
-- WITA: Rabu, 25 September 2024 23.27.08 UTC
+- WITA: Kamis, 26 September 2024 00.33.46 UTC
-- WIT: Kamis, 26 September 2024 00.27.08 UTC
+- WIT: Kamis, 26 September 2024 01.33.46 UTC

 Kutipan Inspiratif:
-"I quit being afraid when my first venture failed and the sky didn't fall down."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: motivational
+Kategori: friendship